 - what is the preferred outcome or result you are seeking.

-CSIRO will acknowledge your complaint and seek to resolve the matter in a timely manner.
+We will acknowledge your complaint and seek to resolve the matter in a timely manner.

 Confidentiality and procedural fairness

-Your complaint and your personal information will be kept confidential and will only be disclosed to staff within CSIRO who have a need to know about the complaint for the purposes of responding to you or taking appropriate action.
+Your complaint and your personal information will be kept confidential and will only be provided to staff within CSIRO who have a need to know about the complaint for the purposes of responding to you or taking appropriate action.

 If you make an anonymous complaint we may not be able to conduct a full investigation of your complaint or be able to refer the matter to the appropriate area.

-Reports or allegations of misconduct by CSIRO or a staff member, including fraudulent activity must be in writing with the exception of disclosures by 'Public Officials' through the CSIRO Public Interest Disclosure Scheme which may be written or oral.
+Reports or allegations of misconduct by CSIRO or a staff member, including fraudulent activity must be in writing with the exception of disclosures by 'Public Officials' through the CSIRO Public Interest Disclosure Scheme (see below) which may be written or oral.

 Please mark all correspondence 'Confidential'.